Food and the Scottish royal household: Household books and purchasing

+Food gifts

 An account of the pursemaster of James V in 1539 in 1540 includes rewards given to servants who brought food gifts.
 Henry Wardlaw of Kilbaberton sent a boar and Lady Erskine sent him lampreys.
+Wild geese were frequently given.
 When the king and Mary of Guise were at Ravenscraig Castle they ate pikes and eels from Loch Leven, and the Earl of Huntly brought aqua vitae and venison to Falkland.
 James V also ate pike from the Lake of Menteith and bream from Lochmaben.
+The monks of Lindores Abbey sent apples and rosewater.
+The boars were described as "fed bare" meaning domesticated.
 James V's favourite, Oliver Sinclair, brought 196 Dunbar rabbits for Christmas 1539.
+Food gifts are also recorded in the fragmentary household books from the 1590s.

-Regent Arran
+Regent Arran's household books

+After the death of James V, James Hamilton, 3rd Earl of Arran, became Regent.
+He continued to pay wages and give livery clothes to a number of cooks and kitchen servants who had worked for the late king.
+His clerks kept daily household books in Latin, similar to those of James V, with an expanded duplicate, the Liber Emptorum including miscellaneous purchases made in each month.
+Regent Arran's itinerary for 1542 to 1548 taken from the daily headings of these household books was printed in the corresponding edition of the Register of the Privy Seal of Scotland in 1936.

-The household books include banquets given by Regent Arran for his daughter's weddings in Edinburgh.
-He entertained diplomats, and had a meal at Craignethan Castle with Henri Cleutin in 1550.
+The household books include banquets given by Regent Arran for his daughter's wedding in Edinburgh, Barbara Hamilton married Alexander Gordon, Master of Huntly, on 3 August 1549, and for the wedding of Isobel Hamilton and George Seton, 7th Lord Seton on 12 August 1550.
+Arran entertained diplomats, and had a meal at Craignethan Castle with Henri Cleutin in 1550.
 In March 1549 whales beached at or near Cramond Island were salted and packed in barrels.
 Regent Arran had four barrels sent to Seton Palace, (he was building a fort at Luffness).
 Some whale oil was bought for use at Edinburgh Castle.
 Beached whales were a valuable property, and in 1597 Andrew Balfour of Montquhanie feuded with the Earl of Orkney over rights of wreck at Westray.

 At the conclusion of the war known as the Rough Wooing, on 21 May 1550, Regent Arran hosted a banquet in his Edinburgh lodging for Mary of Guise's brother, Claude, Marquis de Mayenne, who had been a hostage in England for the peace negotiations.
 The banqueting hall was decorated with the royal tapestry, benches and stools were upholstered with green cloth and purple velvet by John Frog, and a new outfit in black wool and velvet was bought for Elizabeth Murray, who served or performed at the feast.